daniel-h0/cataas-discord-bot/README.md

 # cataas-discord-bot
-a discord bot that responds with the users input over the top of an image of a cat
+A discord bot that responds with the users input over the top of an image of a cat

+The bot currently responds to the word say

+E.g: say hello world